yaahc/yaahallo.github.io/_posts/2020-04-09-try-blocks.md

 }
 ```

-## Separation From Try Functions
+## Separating Ok-Wrapping From Try Functions

-Try blocks, however, have already existed on nightly for a while with support
+Ok-wrapping and try functions are often bundled together in proposals about
+either, but this doesnt have to be the case.
+In fact, on nightly rust it's been
-for Ok wrapping.
-You can go on [nightly right
+possible to enable Ok-wrapping with try blocks for a while.
+You can go on
+[nightly right
 now](https://play.rust-lang.org/?version=nightly&mode=debug&edition=2018&gist=347d8f346dff1fc29273aa436421ea3c)
-and write the above like this:
+and write the previous example like this:

 ```rust
 #![feature(try_blocks)]